 Student Intern Agreements:

 Student internships require contractual agreements between the cooperating organization and the University.
-All student intern agreements are processed by CSU Stanislaus Procurement.
+All student intern agreements are processed by Stanislaus State Procurement.

 Overview on Paying (excluding Payroll)